tomasbonco/branchjs/readme.md

-# Patch.js
+# Branch.js

 Brings all benefits of immutable structures without the pain of immutable structures.

 ## Motivation

-You were told that immutable structures are the way to go.
-But you have to rebuild whole state every time you do a change.
+You are being told that immutable structures are the way to go.
+And then you find out you have to rebuild the whole state every time you do a change.
 That's a lot of pain.
-Using getters to access values in object?
-Or specifing whole tree as an array of strings to specify what to change?
-Not only it's stupid, it also protects code intelisence from finding errors there.
-There must be a better way.
+Then you find out other bonuses like using getters to access values in an object.
+Or specifying what you want to change as an array of strings.
+Not only it's stupid, it also protects code intellisense from finding errors there.
+Have you ever been thinking that there must be a better way?

 Let's get back to the beginning.
-You probably don't really want immutable data structures.
-You want a realiable state, a source of truth.
-And ideally you don't want it to be mutable.
+You most likely don't need immutable data structures.
+You want a reliable state, a source of truth.
+And you don't want it to be mutable.
 But does it mean it has to be immutable (frozen)?
 If you had `getState()` function in a store and it would always return a new copy of the state, wouldn't it solve your problem?
-Then your code may mutate it's own copy and once you're happy with it you can announce it as new state using `setState()`.
+Then your code (probably reducer) may mutate its own copy of the state and once you're happy with it you can announce it as the new state using `setState()`.
 So what you gain so far?
-You have a source of truth, because you can't access it (only its copies) you can't mutate it, you are free to do mutations on your copy as you like with the whole power of Javascript and you can even time travel!
+You have a source of truth.
+Because you can't access it (only its copies) you can't mutate it.
+You are free to do mutations on your copy as you like with the whole power of Javascript and you can even time travel!
+Sounds interesting?

 So let's talk about performance now.
-Doing a copy every time you ask for a state is an consuming operation.
-Doing conversion from Immutable to Mutable and back to Immutable, would be more consuming but there is a better way.
-You can create a Proxy instead of making copy.
-That means new reference without copying.
+Doing a copy every time you ask for a state is a consuming operation.
+Well, doing the conversion from Immutable to Mutable and back would be even more consuming (depends on how is your app written) but there is a better way.
+You can create a Proxy instead of making a copy.
+That means you can get the new reference without copying.
 Super fast.
-That's what Patch.js does and a little more.
+That's what Branch.js does and a little more.

 ## Example you are used to see